Types of governor

-There is no limit to the number of governing bodies a person can join, but it needs to be borne in mind that to be an effective governor there is a time commitment in terms of duties.
-Governing bodies hold at least 3 full governing body meetings a year, with many having 6 a year.
+There is no limit to the number of governing boards a person can join, but it needs to be borne in mind that to be an effective governor there is a time commitment in terms of duties.
+Governing boards hold at least 3 full governing board meetings a year, with many having 6 a year.
 In addition, there are likely to be committee meetings to attend, as well as other functions to support the school.

 Buckinghamshire County Council Recruitment Strategy is underpinned by a commitment to promote community cohesion and equality, and aims to ensure that Buckinghamshire school governors reflect the diversity of the communities and are sensitive to the needs of the various communities their school may serve.
 Within this the Council seeks to appoint people as Authority Governors who:

 - Have a genuine interest in education and school improvement in Buckinghamshire;